More Information

 2. DAMAGE REPAIR

-Batch mix PolyPavement Soil Solidifier with Soil, Spread and Compact into Place.
 Once PolyPavement has become worn and rough or in the event that the surface has been damaged and needs repairing, the surface can be repaired by applying a mixture of PolyPavement Soil Solidifier and soil directly onto the worn and/or damaged PolyPavement surface.

 The PolyPavement Soil Solidifier and soil batches are mixed using only the finer particles of the same soil that was used for the initial application and the same percent of PolyPavement Soil Solidifier.
 First the surface of the existing worn and/or damaged PolyPavement is cleared of debris and sprayed with diluted PolyPavement Soil Solidifier, then spread the batch mix evenly onto the soil surface and compact with a steel drum roller or hand-held tamper.

-Batch-mix PolyPavement Soil Solidifier with Soil, Pour or Trowel into Place.
 Once PolyPavement has become worn and rough or in the event that the surface has been damaged and needs repairing, the surface can be repaired by pouring a slurry-like mixture of PolyPavement Soil Solidifier and soil directly onto the worn and/or damaged PolyPavement surface and allowing it to dry.

 The PolyPavement Soil Solidifier and soil batches are mixed using only the finer particles of the same soil that was used for the initial application and the same percent of PolyPavement Soil Solidifier.
 The slurry-like batch mix is prepared by adding more water to the mix so the mix becomes wet enough to spread or pour.
 First the surface of the existing worn and/or damaged PolyPavement is cleared of debris and sprayed with diluted PolyPavement Soil Solidifier.
 Then the batch mix is poured onto the surface and troweled evenly over the entire surface and allowed to dry.

-FREEZING WEATHER CONDITIONS
+WHAT ABOUT FREEZING WEATHER CONDITIONS?

 PolyPavement may be installed in climates where the temperature can dip to below zero with confidence.
 However, PolyPavement must be installed when the temperature is above 42 °F and the temperature has to remain above 42 °F for a sustained period of time sufficient to allow the newly installed PolyPavement to dry and cure.
 This means that in a climate that has seasonal changes in temperatures, PolyPavement must be installed early enough in the warm season so that a freeze does not occur before the PolyPavement has thoroughly dried.
 If a new PolyPavement installation freezes before it has thoroughly dried, the PolyPavement might be damaged beyond repair.
 Therefore, it is recommended that in the northern states of the USA, PolyPavement applications be completed by the end of August.